DeanBDean/cnn-messaging/README.md

 ```
 npm install --save cnn-messaging

+This module expects that the user is on a version of node that can handle async/await and the array spread operator.
+Async/await was added in node 7.10.1 and the array spread operator in 5.12.0.
+If you are not running a node version compatible with either, then you will need to babelify in order to not run into syntax errors.
 ```

 ### Debugging

 This module uses the [debug module](https://www.npmjs.com/package/debug).
 Add the environment variable DEBUG=* to enable debug logging in any app using this module.

+## New in 3.5.0

+Much more robust restart support.
+Restarts will remember your previous observables and subscriptions and just work.

 ### New in 3.0.0